Skip to content

 • The SPF version (v=spf1) only needs to be specified once, at the beginning of record.

-• The -all flag only needs to be included once.
+• The -all flag should only be included once.
 This flag indicates that only the servers listed in the SPF record are authorized to send emails on behalf of the domain.
 Any email from a server not listed should be rejected.

 Check with your IT administrator if you need help adding HubSpot's SPF record, or you can use a third-party consulting service.